 A white egg on a white paper

 We all see objects because of light.
 Without light, we won’t be able to see.
-That is why we need to clearly understand that they give the subject shape and form.
+This is what gives the subject shape and form.

-Let us start with this example, I placed a white egg on a white paper.
-So how are we supposed to draw one object on another with the same color?
+Let us start with this example; I placed a white egg on white paper.
+How are we supposed to draw one object on another with the same color?
 For this, we need to think about how our eyes can actually differentiate these two objects despite the fact that they are both white!

 This is all about the lights!
-Look at the shades and try to find from where the lights hit this egg.
-This will help you place the highlights and shadows in a proper way.
+Look at the shades and find where the lights hit this egg.
+It will help you correctly place the highlights and shadows.